telerik/maui-docs/controls/treeview/commands.md

 <snippet id='treeview-expand-collapse-commands'/>

->important For the Treeview Expand Collapse Commands example refer to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) TreeView -> Commands category.
+> For a runnable example demonstrating the TreeView Expand and Collapse commands, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to **TreeView > Commands**.

-## Commands for checking and unchecking items
+## Checking and Unchecking Items

-And the following commands for checking and unchecking all items:
+TreeView exposes the following commands for checking and unchecking all items:

 * `CheckAllCommand`(`ICommand`)&mdash;Gets a command to check all items in the control.
 * `UncheckAllCommand`(`ICommand`)&mdash;Gets a command to uncheck all items in the control.

 <snippet id='treeview-check-uncheck-commands'/>

->important For the Treeview Check Uncheck Commands example refer to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) TreeView -> Commands category.
+> For a runnable example demonstrating the TreeView Check and Uncheck commands, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to **TreeView > Commands**.

-## Scrolling commands
+## Scrolling

+TreeView exposes the following command that allows you to control the scrolling within the component:

 * `ScrollToCommand`(`ICommand`)&mdash;Gets a command that scrolls to an item in the control, which is specified as a parameter.